ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authorization/security-clearance-and-permissions.markdown

-# Security Clearance and Permissions
+# Security : Authorization : Security Clearance and Permissions

 X.509 certificates are used for authentication - validating that users are who they say they are.
 Once a connection is authenticated, RavenDB uses the certificate for authorization as well.